 First of all we will discuss with you your requirements and how our process works

-To come up with some initial ideas, designs and timescales
+To come up with some initial ideas, web designs and timescales

 Looking at your competitors we will see how we can best promote your business

-Initial designs will be put online for you to view, interact with and test
+Firstly, Initial web designs will be put online for you to view, interact with and test

-So, now discuss any changes you may require and also any technologies you would like adding
+So, now discuss any changes to your website you may require and also any technologies you would like adding

 Any changes discussed earlier will then be implemented for you to view and interact with